The Roberson Lab

 Our mission is to understand the neurobiology of Alzheimer's disease and frontotemporal dementia and to develop new treatments for these conditions.

-Alzheimer's disease (AD) and frontotemporal dementia (FTD) are the leading causes of dementia.
+Alzheimer's disease (AD) and frontotemporal dementia (FTD) are major causes of dementia.
 Neither has highly effective treatments available.
-The microtubule-associated protein tau is a major focus in the Roberson lab, as it plays important roles in both diseases.
+The microtubule-associated protein tau is a focus in the Roberson lab, as it plays important roles in both diseases.
 We also study progranulin, a common genetic cause of FTD.
 We are particularly interested in the how these molecules affect vulnerable brain networks — the default mode network in AD and the salience network in FTD — to cause neuronal dysfunction.
 We use mouse models and other approaches to address these questions.